top of page

 Math for Minecrafters- Kassidy Rudeseal

-3. Fractions and Decimals: Students will develop a solid understanding of basic fractions and decimals through Minecraft-related activities and challenges.
+Fractions & Decimals: Develop an understanding of fractions and decimals using hands-on games and Minecraft-themed challenges.

 Mini World Explorers- Christine Simpson